Isami Kodaka: Pro-Wrestling Basara (2015–present)

 On May 28, Kodaka defeated Kengo Mashimo to win Kaientai Dojo's top title, the Strongest-K Championship.
 After two successful defenses, he lost the title to Tank Nagai on September 18.
 On October 1, Basara held Kodaka's 15th anniversary event, which saw him defeat Trans-Am★Ryuichi in the main event to become the new Union Max Champion.
 Back in K-DOJO, Kodaka and Tank Nagai won the Strongest-K Tag Team Championship from Dinosaur Takuma and Kotaro Yoshino on November 12 and joined the Magatsuki stable.
 On February 12, 2018, he went to a time limit draw with Yusuke Obata for the Zero1 World Heavyweight Championship.
 Despite the draw, Isami used this to angle a match with duel junior heavyweight champion Sean Guinness and defeated him on March 4 to win the International Junior Heavyweight Championship and World Junior Heavyweight Championship.
-On April 5, Yankii Nichokenju defeated the Crazy Lovers (Masashi Takeda and Takumi Tsukamoto) for their third BJW Tag Team Championship.
+On April 5, Yankee Nichokenju defeated the Crazy Lovers (Masashi Takeda and Takumi Tsukamoto) for their third BJW Tag Team Championship.
 After losing the Strongest-K Tag Team Championships on April 22, Kodaka and Nagai were both kicked out of Magatsuki the following month.
 On May 3, Kodaka lost the Union Max Championship to Naoki Tanizaki where the Dove World Heavyweight Championship was also on the line.
 On June 20, Kodaka unsuccessfully challenged Masashi Takeda for the BJW Deathmatch Heavyweight Championship.
-On July 21, despite a successful title defences against the Crazy Lovers, Yankii Nichokenju were forced to vacate the BJW Tag Team Championship after Miyamoto forgot to bring the belt to the event.
+On July 21, despite a successful title defences against the Crazy Lovers, Yankee Nichokenju were forced to vacate the BJW Tag Team Championship after Miyamoto forgot to bring the belt to the event.
 On September 8, Kodaka travelled to the US to participate in the Game Changer Wrestling's Nick Gage Invitational 3, losing the finals to Masashi Takeda.
 On September 21, Kodaka fractured his jaw during a cage match against Masashi Takeda; he would be out for over three months and would be forced to vacate the Zero1 junior heavyweight titles.
 Kodaka returned on January 6, 2019, losing to Naoki Tanizaki.
 He formed the Sento Minzoku stable with Ryuichi Sekine and Daiki Shimomura to feud with Sparky and Ganbare☆Pro Wrestling; their gimmick takes inspiration from Dragon Ball Z with each member growing a tail to signify their power.
 Following an unsuccessful BJW Deathmatch Heavyweight Championship challenge against Masaya Takahashi on January 27, Kodaka entered the 2019 Ikkitousen Deathmatch Survivor which began on February 28.
 After losing his first two tournament matches, he rallied and finished top of Block A with tie breaker wins over Abdullah Kobayashi and Jimmy Havoc.
 The Sento Minzoku vs Ganbare☆Pro Wrestling came to a close when Kodaka defeated Ken Ohka on March 23.
 They also won the Yokohama Shopping Street 6-Man Tag Team Championship four days later.
 Back in BJW, Kodaka defeated Toshiyuki Sakuda in the semifinals on April 13 before going on to beat Masashi Takeda in the tournament final.
 On May 5, Kodaka defeated Takahashi to win the BJW Deathmatch Heavyweight Championship for a second time.
 As champion, he went on to win the Nagoya Lottery Tag Team Tournament with Sekine in May and the Heaven Summit Itadaki in July.